daidong/daidong.github.io/_pages/about.md

 <h2 id="News">News!</h2>

 - **Fall 2023 Ph.D.
 RA positions** are available.
 Please send me an email for more details.
+- [Sept.
+2023] **RLBackfilling** is accepted by [PMBS'23](https://www.dcs.warwick.ac.uk/pmbs/pmbs/PMBS/Welcome.html).
+Big Congrats to Elliot Kolker-Hicks!
+Elliot is an Undergraduate Student and a member of our URI 2023 Spring Cohort.
+This is also their first paper!
 - [Jun.
 2023] **DGAP** is accepted by [SC'23](http://sc23.supercomputing.org).
 Big Congrats to Abdullah Al Raqibul Islam!
 This paper introduces our efforts in building an efficient dynamic graph processing farmework on persistent memory devices.
 - [May.
 2023] Congrats to Di Zhang for winning [IPDPS'23 Ph.D. forum](http://www.ipdps.org/ipdps2023/2023-phd-forum.html) **Outstanding Poster Award**!
 - [Mar.
 2023] Congrats to Md.
 Hasanur Rashid for being selected as the Lead Student Volunteer at [SC'23](http://sc23.supercomputing.org).